PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       lazyHealthCheckThreshold=NUM,              -- The threshold, as a percentage, of queries that should fail for the 'lazy' health-check to be triggered when ``healthCheckMode`` is set to ``lazy``.
 The default is 20 which means 20% of the last ``lazyHealthCheckSampleSize`` queries should fail for a health-check to be triggered. lazyHealthCheckUseExponentialBackOff=BOOL, -- Whether the 'lazy' health-check should use an exponential back-off instead of a fixed value, between health-check probes.
 The default is false which means that after a backend has been moved to the 'down' state health-check probes are sent every ``lazyHealthCheckFailedInterval`` seconds.
 When set to true, the delay between each probe starts at ``lazyHealthCheckFailedInterval`` seconds and double between every probe, capped at ``lazyHealthCheckMaxBackOff`` seconds. lazyHealthCheckMaxBackOff=NUM,             -- This value, in seconds, caps the time between two health-check queries when ``lazyHealthCheckUseExponentialBackOff`` is set to true.
-The default is 3600 which means that at most one hour will pass between two health-check queries. lazyHealthCheckWhenUpgraded=BOOL           -- Whether the auto-upgraded version of this backend (see ``autoUpgrade``) should use the lazy health-checking mode.
-Default is false, which means it will use the regular health-checking mode.
+The default is 3600 which means that at most one hour will pass between two health-check queries. lazyHealthCheckWhenUpgraded=BOOL,          -- Whether the auto-upgraded version of this backend (see ``autoUpgrade``) should use the lazy health-checking mode.
+Default is false, which means it will use the regular health-checking mode. ktls=BOOL,                                 -- Whether to enable the experimental kernel TLS support on Linux, if both the kernel and the OpenSSL library support it.
+Default is false.
+Currently both DoT and DoH backend support this option.
     })

   :param str server_string: A simple IP:PORT string.